biojava/biojava.github.io/_wikis/Category:People.md

 tag: People
 ---

-These are the people who build, use and maintain biojava.
+These are some of the people who build, use and maintain biojava.
 They make it sing and dance.